Original newspaper scan

 Notice

-Notice Due to the change of the Republican Party’s Central Headquarters, all interested parties are informed that, temporarily, contact will be made through the telephone numbers 231-84, 292-03, 420-86.
-You may contact the editorial office of the newspaper “Republika” temporarily at telephone number 324-12, address: “Ferit Xhajko” Street, 65/2, near the Medrese, Tirana.
+Due to the change of the Central Headquarters of the Republican Party, all interested parties are informed that, temporarily, contacts will be made at the telephone numbers 231-84, 292-03, 420-86.
+You may temporarily contact the editorial office of the newspaper “Republika” at the telephone number 324-12 at the address: Rruga “Ferit Xhajko”, 65/2, near Medrese, Tirana.

 Ferit Xhajko Tiranë Medresesë